Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     !!! warning

-        If your code does not run, please check it [here](./Writing%20Your%20First%20Game.md/#finalizing-the-code).
+        If your code does not run, please compare your code in the [finalized code section](./Writing%20Your%20First%20Game.md/#finalizing-the-code).

 ## Conclusion